Michigan State University

 Introduction to Python

-A graduate-level introduction to Python programming for communication researchers, covering data collection, manipulation, and analysis techniques relevant to computational social science.
+A graduate-level introduction to Python for communication researchers — data collection, manipulation, and analysis for computational social science.

 Graduate